ferraridamiano/yolo_flutter/README.md

 - Compile the app with `flutter build apk --release`

 ## FAQ

+### Can I test the app without compiling it?
+You can find the latest version of the app for Android on the Github [release page](https://github.com/ferraridamiano/yolo_flutter/releases).

 ### Can I run my custom object detection model?
 Yes, place your model in the assets/models folder and change the labels inside